LangdalP/GoTimer/README.md

 You also need to place the **gamestate_integration_go_timer.cfg** from the **listener folder** in your cfg folder.
 The path is typically  X:\PATH_TO_STEAM\steamapps\common\Counter-Strike Global Offensive\csgo\cfg .

-With these in place, simply launch go_timer.py ("python go_timer.py") For Windows users, you can also just click the supplied bat-file.
+With these in place, simply launch go_timer.py ("python go_timer.py") and start the game.
+You can also start the timer after the game has been launched.
+For Windows users, you can also just click the supplied bat-file.

 ## Credits